-STAR Retreats incorporate revolutionary approaches in treating trauma and PTSD.
+STAR incorporates revolutionary approaches in treating trauma and PTSD.
 We think of trauma as distress that lingers following experiencing a harmful event, or series of events, such as physical, emotional or sexual abuse, accidents, natural disasters or deaths.
 Post Traumatic Stress Disorder (PTSD) results from severe or multiple traumas that continue to have an ongoing and devastating impact upon one’s life.

 A trauma survivor may experience prolonged anxiety, distressing flashbacks and dreams, hyper-vigilance, sleep difficulties, and problems with relationships.
 Alternately, the trauma may cause depression and numbness.
 Often trauma survivors don’t see a connection between the traumatic event and their current problems.